EnigmasLab/enigma-core/docs/docs/learn/glossary.md

 A validator transitioning from the active set to the inactive set.
 An unbonding validator does not participate in consensus or earn rewards.
 The unbonding process takes 21 days.

-## Unbonded INJ
+## Unbonded FURY

-[INJ](#inj) that can be freely traded and is not staked to a validator.
+[FURY](#fury) that can be freely traded and is not staked to a validator.

 ## Unbonding

-When a delegator decides to undelegate their [INJ](#inj) from a validator.
+When a delegator decides to undelegate their [FURY](#fury) from a validator.
 This process takes 21 days.
 No rewards accrue during this period.
 This action cannot be stopped once executed.

-## Unbonding INJ
+## Unbonding FURY

-[INJ](#inj) that is transitioning from bonded to unbonded.
-[INJ](#inj) that is unbonding cannot be traded freely.
+[FURY](#fury) that is transitioning from bonded to unbonded.
+[FURY](#fury) that is unbonding cannot be traded freely.
 The unbonding process takes 21 days.
 No rewards accrue during this period.
 This action cannot be stopped once executed.

 ## Undelegate

-When a [delegator](#delegator) no longer wants to have their [INJ](#inj) bonded to a validator.
+When a [delegator](#delegator) no longer wants to have their [FURY](#fury) bonded to a validator.
 This process takes 21 days.
 No rewards accrue during this period.
 This action cannot be stopped once executed.

 ## Uptime